The decision to change careers is a big one. It represents a tremendous amount of consideration and a willingness to make some dramatic changes.

 To put your mind at ease – a national framework has been in place since 1989 and, each year, over 20,000 Access to HE students achieve the Access to HE Diploma and progress to university courses across the UK.

 Which means they take them as seriously as A Levels.
-So, while a minority won’t accept the diploma, the majority will and will do so gladly.
+So, while a minority won’t accept the Access to HE Diploma, the majority will and will do so gladly.

 Just remember, make sure that your Access to HE Diploma is certified by the QAA.
-Otherwise your qualification really won’t be worth the paper it’s printed on.
+Otherwise your Access course qualification really won’t be worth the paper it’s printed on.

 While no one could take away the achievement, it won’t get you any closer to gaining your degree.